 13-3624.
 Emergency orders of protection

 C. The judge, justice of the peace, magistrate or commissioner who is authorized to issue emergency orders of protection may issue a written or oral ex parte emergency order of protection if a peace officer states that the officer has reasonable grounds to believe that a person is in immediate and present danger of domestic violence based on an allegation of a recent incident of actual domestic violence pursuant to section 13-3601, subsection A.

 D. An emergency order of protection may include any of the following:

 1. The defendant may be enjoined from committing a violation of one or more of the offenses included in domestic violence.

 3. The defendant may be restrained from contacting the plaintiff and coming near the residence, place of employment or school of the plaintiff or other specifically designated locations or persons on a showing that there is reasonable cause to believe that physical harm may otherwise result.

 4. If the court finds that the defendant may inflict bodily injury or death on the plaintiff, the defendant may be prohibited from possessing or purchasing a firearm for the duration of the order.

-E. An emergency order of protection expires at the close of the next day of judicial business following the day of issue or seventy-two hours after issuance, whichever is longer, unless otherwise continued by the court.
+E. An emergency order of protection expires seven calendar days after issuance, unless otherwise continued by the court.